medale/spark-mail/presentation/CreatingAvroMapred2Spark.md

 Due to [SPARK-3039 Wrong Avro Mapred Library Version (hadoop1 instead of hadoop2)](https://issues.apache.org/jira/browse/SPARK-3039) we created our own version of Avro with a fix for that problem.
-This fix has been submitted as the [Apache Spark Pull Request 4315 on GitHub](https://github.com/apache/spark/pull/4315) but was too late for the 1.2.1 release.
-Hopefully, it will be included in the master (1.3.0-SNAPSHOT) and backported to 1.2.2 onwards.
+This fix has been submitted as the [Apache Spark Pull Request 4315 on GitHub](https://github.com/apache/spark/pull/4315) and is included in the master (1.3.0-SNAPSHOT) and 1.3.0 release candidates.
+Hopefully, it will also be backported to 1.2.2 onwards.
+But here is how to build a release using the v1.2.1 release.

 ## Obtaining Git repo for Apache Spark